mojaloop/documentation/vuepress/docs/community/contributing/new-contributor-checklist.md

 - Leave a comment on the issue asking for it to be assigned to you -- this helps make sure we don't duplicate work.
 As always, reach out to us on Slack if you have any questions or concerns.

 - Fork the relevant repos for the issue, clone and create a new branch for the issue
-  - Refer to our [git user guide](https://mojaloop.io/documentation/contributors-guide/standards/creating-new-features.html) if you get lost
+  - Refer to our [Git User Guide](https://mojaloop.io/documentation/contributors-guide/standards/creating-new-features.html) if you get lost

 ## 3. Opening your First PR

-> _Complete this part of the guide once you have been added to the Mojaloop GitHub organization.
+> Complete this part of the guide once you have been added to the Mojaloop GitHub organization.
 If you don't have access, reach out to us on the `#general` or `#help-mojaloop`

 - Sign up for [Zenhub](https://www.zenhub.com/), and connect it to the Mojaloop Organisation, Search for the _'project'_ workspace
 - Install the [Zenhub Browser extension](https://www.zenhub.com/extension) for Chrome or Firefox, and browse the (Mojaloop Project Kanban board](https://github.com/mojaloop/project#zenhub)